homemlab/subcell/README.md

 ```

 ### Anaconda
-To use a local Anaconda environemtn, run directly from the subcell folder:
+To use a local Anaconda environment, run directly from the subcell folder:

 ```bash
 bash subcell cell.barcodes folder_fastq/